YongHHuang/covid_data_exploration/README.md

 # Covid Data Exploration

 ## Project Goal
-Explore the covid-19 dataset using SQL and create the dashboard in Tableau.
+Explore the covid-19 dataset using SQL queries, discover trends and patterns of the pandemic , and create the dashboard in Tableau.

 ## What's in the Project
-- Explore the dataset using SQL.
+- Explore the dataset using SQL queries.
 - Create a dashboard in Tableau.